-Earlier this month, spreads on bonds listed in the Bloomberg Barclays US High Yield Index reached lows, not seen in the last decade, a sign perhaps to check the relative value of your US high yield holdings.
+In February 2018, spreads on bonds listed in the Bloomberg Barclays US High Yield Index reached lows, not seen in the last decade, a sign perhaps to check the relative value of your US high yield holdings.
+In October, spreads in that index again reached new lows of 303bps before gradually climbing up over last month to 409bps in November.
 The graph shows the average spread of high yield bonds in the index, adjusted for embedded options such as call opportunities that benefit the issuer.

 Source: Bloomberg, FIIG Securities